unixwzrd/unixwzrd.github.io/docs/publication/jekyll-site-tooling-blog-series.md

 Tell the story of wrapping Jekyll startup, restart, process checks, future-post display, draft review, environment selection, and optional refresh work in a predictable command.
 The wrapper defaults to future, draft, and unpublished content; `--current` removes those inclusion flags.
 Both serving modes use the development environment, so current-content preview is not identical to a production build.
 Explain why ordinary content changes should not trigger manual rebuilds or restarts.
 Do not infer a public `status` command from internal process checks.

+This installment is the local service chapter: startup and shutdown, production build before development serving, Pagefind indexing in the wrapper, rebuild or restart boundaries, and the optional link-check switch.
+Do not present drafts as the site's complete publishing model; they are one preview input within a larger set of sections and project blogs.

 Inspect `jekyll-site`, PID handling, and documented service behavior.
 The Publisher confirms that FileWatcher is not in use; exclude it from the active workflow and do not spend further research on it.
 If explaining `site-service`, distinguish its optional watcher orchestration from actual operator use.
 Keep process-management claims bounded to the current scripts and tested operating systems.

 **Hands-On 2A:** Build a small, isolated Jekyll fixture in current and review modes with a two-choice wrapper and a check of the generated HTML.
 It deliberately exercises the inclusion flags without starting a server or copying this site's operational side effects.